MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/Mock-responses.md

 Using the following mock file as an example, we can see that it contains two responses to the same request URL.
 Proxy uses the first response that uses the `nth` property, when it intercepts a request with a matching URL for the second time.
 For all other requests, proxy returns the second response.

+> [!TIP]
-> ℹ️ Responses with the `nth` property should be first.
+> Responses with the `nth` property should be first.
 Proxy uses responses based on the first match.

 ```json
 {